shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 # Chapter 8 – Muddy Hut

 The next day, Ersatzica went to her workshop to consult the schematics.
-She calculated how much material she needed, and wrote it down on a piece of paper.
+She calculated how much material she needed and wrote it down on a piece of paper.

 Then Lemilay entered.
 “Good morning, little sister.”